landonk89/HEVSuitMod/README.md

 The 'sentences.txt' file in 'scripts' is used to define HEV sentences in a (loosely)similar way to Half-Life's original code.
 See code comments and comments in sentences.txt to understand how it works.

+Currently, the only functions that work are debugging keys F8, F9, F10 F8 will play the sentence name set in configuration manager (ex: HeavyBleeding).
+F9 will play a randomly selected sentence.
+F10 will play a number sentence set in configuration manager (ex: 24, 250, 300, etc).